 Does the Alexander Technique have the potential to go mainstream and help us avoid pain and improve performance too?

 Out of curiosity, and because my Alexander Technique-teaching friend, Charlotte, offered me a good deal, I gave it a try.

 Here’s my review of my Alexander Technique sessions, what I learned, and what I think of it now.

 This wacky video appears near the very top of the search results for “Alexander Technique” on YouTube.

 Featuring semi-famous actor William Hurt as he learns the ins and outs of Alexander Technique, it’s well-meaning, but impossible to take seriously (especially if you read the comments below the video).

-It encapsulates the Alexander Technique: well-meaning and potentially helpful, but with really bad marketing.
+It encapsulates the Alexander Technique: well-meaning and potentially life-improving, but with painfully bad marketing.

 A (Very Unauthorized) Definition

 Since the Alexander Technique’s marketing department hasn’t managed to come up with a mainstream explanation of what it’s all about, I came up with my own: